How Fast Does Hair Actually Grow?

 We’ve all been there: That one trip to the salon where things got a little too scissor happy.
 The stylist promises just to cut off your split ends.
 You wait patiently watching your hair fall to the floor and as soon as your chair is swiveled around to reveal the results of the snip, you realize they've cut off more than you anticipated.
 You grab your phone and furiously Google "how fast does hair grow??" with one too many question marks.
 Fortunately, hair grows back ... it's just a matter of how long it'll take.

 As it turns out, much like the rest of the body, healthy hair is a reflection of overall health.
 Hair wellness, including the hair growth process, is a holistic process that starts from within.
+So let's find out how quickly hair actually grows.
+Plus, learn more about the products you should be using to get thicker, fuller looking hair.

 How Fast Does Hair Grow?